Fonta1n3/FullyNoded/Readme.md

 - Save and close nano with `ctrl x` + `y` + `enter` to save and exit nano (follow the prompts)
 - Start Tor by opening a terminal and running `brew services start tor`
 - Tor should start and you should be able to open Finder and **navigate to** your
-    * `/usr/local/var/lib/tor/fullynoded/main` (the directory for *main net* we added to the torrc file) and see a file called `hostname`, open it and that is the onion address you need for Fully Noded.
+    * `/usr/local/var/lib/tor/fullynoded/main` (the directory for *mainnet* we added to the torrc file) and see a file called `hostname`, open it and that is the onion address you need for Fully Noded.
-    * `/usr/local/var/lib/tor/fullynoded/test` (the directory for *test net* we added to the torrc file) and see a file called `hostname`, open it and that is the onion address you need for Fully Noded.
+    * `/usr/local/var/lib/tor/fullynoded/test` (the directory for *testnet* we added to the torrc file) and see a file called `hostname`, open it and that is the onion address you need for Fully Noded.
     * `/usr/local/var/lib/tor/fullynoded/regtest` (the directory for *regtest net* we added to the torrc file) and see a file called `hostname`, open it and that is the onion address you need for Fully Noded.

 - The `HiddenServicePort` needs to control your nodes rpcport, by default for mainnet that is 8332, for testnet 18332 and for regtest 18443.